-This time, I will try to build a 1/72 scale F-14A Tomcat from Hasegawa.
+I will try to build a 1/72 scale F-14A Tomcat from Hasegawa this time.
 It’s a kit I’ve been keeping for years.
-I bought this in the past when I made 1/72 F-15E and Su-33 Flanker.
-When I looked at the reviews of other modelers, the parts were too fine and difficult to assemble, and the decals were small and many, so I hesitated.
-When I opened the box, I felt that it must be hard because there are so many parts.
+I bought this when I made 1/72 F-15E and Su-33 Flanker.
+When I looked at the reviews of other modelers, the parts were too delicate and difficult to assemble, and the decals were small and many, so I hesitated.
+When I opened the box, I felt it must be challenging because there were so many parts.

 The assembly instructions said I could choose between using etched parts or decals for the cockpit.
 But since I have both of them, why don’t I use an etched part and stick the decal on top with a decal fit?

+Before installing missiles and missile racks, I must connect the front part, including the cockpit.
 I thought it was a bother to paint the cockpit and put it off until the assembly around here.
-I have to connect the front part including the cockpit before installing missiles and missile racks.
 Even so, there are so many parts that it’s hard…

-The movable wings fit and adhere to the parts in either the narrow state or the open state.
+The movable wings fit and adhere to the parts in either narrow or open states.
 It looks hard to make it movable.
 The retractable canard wings can be selected to be in the extended or retracted state.
 When I looked at this picture again, I thought the delta wing condition of the whole wing looked more beautiful when it was pulled in.

 Finally, I painted the cockpit.
 It is easy to finish because there are many decals.
-I thought it would be best to apply a decal after undercoating the etched parts.
+I thought applying a decal after undercoating the etched parts would be best.
 I was impressed by the precision of the work, so I took many photos.
-When I put it in, I can’t see the inside of the cockpit very well.
+When I put it in, I couldn’t see the inside of the cockpit very well.

 We have a variety of F-14 armor options.
+Some are attached to a pylon, and others are connected to a missile by gluing something like a rail under the body.
+When I looked at the photo, I thought the pylon was slanted, but when I looked at the assembled kit, it was adequately parallel.
+Perhaps the air intake has a narrow shape, and the camera lens makes it look like that.
 It seems that the assembly will not proceed unless I decide around here.
-Some are attached to a pylon, and others are attached to a missile by gluing something like a rail under the body.
-When I looked at the photo, I thought the pylon was slanted, but when I looked at the assembled kit, it was properly parallel.
-Perhaps the air intake has a narrow shape and the camera lens makes it look like that.

 Many Hasegawa kits don’t include missiles, so those who want them must buy a set separately.
-I was worried if the parts I wanted were in it because this was leftover when I made the F-15, but there was no problem.
-This time I will use 6 AIM -54 Phoenix, 2 sidewinders, and the additional tank that came with the kit.
-If we install a large number of the same kind of missiles, it will be a powerful impression.
+I was worried if the parts I wanted in it because these were leftover when I made the F-15, but there was no problem.
+This time I will use 6 AIM -54 Phoenix, two sidewinders, and the additional tank that came with the kit.
+If we install many of the same kinds of missiles, it will be a powerful impression.

-I was thinking of installing only the pylon, but I didn’t have the confidence to bond the landing gear neatly after painting, so I assembled almost everything including the landing gear cover first.
+I was thinking of installing only the pylon.
+Still, I wasn’t confident enough to bond the landing gear neatly after painting, so I assembled almost everything, including the landing gear cover, first.

 After masking and gluing the canopy, I attached many small parts to the fuselage.
 The assembly is almost complete except for the pitot tube at the end of the radome.
 I can’t decide in what order to paint.

-The parts that need to be painted like the engines and the radome have almost finished airbrush painting.
-When I painted the radome after using silver, it became a little metallic, it can’t be helped.
-I’m going to blow a semi-gloss clear at the end, so my impression will change there.
+The parts that need to be painted, like the engines and the radome, have almost finished airbrush painting.
+I will blow a semi-gloss clear at the end, so my impression will change.
+When I painted the radome after using silver, it became a little metallic; it can’t be helped.

 The entire aircraft was painted gray FS 16440.
-It’s a kind of a lazy impression.
+It’s a kind of lazy impression.
 I painted it quite thickly, so I don’t think the base coat random fading is effective.
-Since it is light gray, I was worried if it was colored properly, so I blew it many times.
+Since it is light gray, I was worried if it was colored appropriately, so I blew it many times.

-The markings selected this time were not instructed to attach the small “NO STEP” seal, which is common on the tail and the upper surface of the flap.
+The markings selected this time were not instructed to attach the small “NO STEP” seal, which is standard on the tail and the upper surface of the flap.
 But it looks monotonous, so I put a lot of small decals on it.
-Some of the small and narrow seals have bent a little, but they have dried out and stuck completely, so it’s a little difficult to fix.
-Other than that, I think I will try to retouch the part where the decal is chipped or sticking out by masking with a brush.
+Some small and narrow seals have bent a little, but they have dried out and stuck utterly, so it’s a little challenging to fix.
+Other than that, I will try to retouch the part where the decal is chipped or sticking out by masking it with a brush.

 The F-14A Tomcat that was currently under making was finally completed.
 As a finishing touch, panel lines inking and coated with semi-gloss clear.
 Although it is 1/72, there are many panel lines.
-The panel line was quite shallow, so it was difficult to put inking.
+The panel line was shallow, so it wasn’t easy to put inking.
 I thought about engraving it by myself, but I gave up because there were too many.
-I wish the detail was a little more precise.
+I wish the detail were a little more precise.

-It’s not really bad, but I have an impression that it’s quite hard to make compared to the Hasegawa kit I usually make.
-Various parts interfere and there are some burrs in the parts.
+It’s not bad, but it’s pretty hard to make compared to the Hasegawa kit I usually make.
+Various parts interfere, and there are some burrs in the details.
 Maybe it’s because I’m not good at assembling.
 Well, it’s probably an old kit, and it has a complicated shape and many parts, so I guess it can’t be helped.

-Since there are 4 types of markings to choose from, I made it with the US Navy 31st Fighter Squadron VFA-31 “Tomcatters”.
+Since there are four markings to choose from, I made it with the U.S. Navy 31st Fighter Squadron VFA-31 “Tomcatters.”
 It is characterized by the picture of the American cartoon character, Phillix with a bomb as a motif of a black cat.
-It was on the aircraft carrier, Forrestal.
+It was on the aircraft carrier Forrestal.
 By the way, the first catapult launch test was conducted on the aircraft carrier Forrestal.

-This time, I used the 1/72 scale Air Craft Weapon III U.S. air-to-air missile set, which is sold separately by Hasegawa.
+This time, I used the 1/72 scale Air Craft Weapon III U.S. air-to-air missile set, sold separately by Hasegawa.
 6 AIM-54 Phoenix and 2 AIM-9L Sidewinders.
+This combination of missiles seems to be a standard armory for the fleet air defense mission when the maximum amount of Phoenix missiles are loaded.
 I think it looks better with decals.
-This combination of missiles seems to be a common armory for the fleet air defense mission when the maximum amount of Phoenix missiles are loaded.

 I am interested in models of tanks, airplanes, ships, military figures, I build them little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in elementary school.